srpayd/Fashion-MNIST-wih-Keras/README.md

 * <a href="https://ibb.co/kV1j9p"><img src="https://preview.ibb.co/nRkBpp/gec2.jpg" alt="gec2" border="0"></a>

-## 2. Dockerize a Keras Application on Jupyter Notebook
+## 2. Dockerize Jupyter with Keras

 ### Step-1 : Obtain the docker image
 From DockerHub (https://hub.docker.com/r/floydhub/dl-docker/) Docker image is pulled.
 The image also could automatically built based on the Dockerfile in the Github repo.